hmrc/safety-and-security-import-service-guide/source/documentation/set-up.html.md

 [ICS uplift video](https://www.youtube.com/watch?v=2BMGrX8Axo8&feature=youtu.be)

-## Advanced notification Do Not Load (DNL) messages

-Software Vendors will be required to register standard applications with HMRC.
+Software vendors will be required to register standard applications with HMRC.
 End users will be required to have an ICS enrolment assigned to their Government Gateway Credential.

 <img src="figures/ics-authentication.svg" alt="Authentication for Software vendors process diagram" style="width:720px;" />
 </br>